nirbhayph/Geographic-Information-Sciences-and-Technologies-RIT/README.md

 ## GIS&T Course (ISTE 740) Weekly Activities @ RIT
 This repositiory contains weekly activites performed for the Geographic Information Sciences and Technologies course @ Rochester Institute of Technology, New York.
 The professor for this course was Dr. Brian Tomaszewski

 Following are some highlights of the weekly activities performed in the course.
-To understand what to expect from the course you can have a look at the activities themseleves provided in the repository week wise.
+To understand what to expect from the course you can have a look at the activities themselves provided in the repository week wise.

 ### Week 1
 #### A case study on maps and representation techniques.
 Example maps I chose to use.